 The major disadvantage of this approach is that it requires greater planning, management and teamwork skill than Scrum or Waterfall methodology.
 This workshop teaches the fundamental skills needed to be successful with RIPM.

 The cost of delay associated with technical projects averages tens of thousands of dollars per day.
 When executed well, the RIPM approach can reduce project completion times resulting in significant financial gains.

 Project Management for Engineers or Managing Technical Projects workshop.

 Familiarity with the Evolutionary Prototyping lifecycle model or Agile philosophy; and project management best practices including comprehensive project planning, critical path analysis, risk mitigation, and cost of delay estimation.

 Participants receive a comprehensive guidebook with case exercises, a RIPM™ planning template (MS Excel), a RIPM™ On-Demand Seminar license, 6.5 PDU/PDH credits, and email/phone follow-up with the workshop leader to assist with implementation.
-Continental breakfast, lunch and refreshments are included with the registration fee.
+Lunch and refreshments are included with the registration fee.